Blendify/blender-manual/blender_docs/manual/game_engine/blender_player.rst

 The standalone player allows a Blender game to be run without having to load the Blender system.
-This allows games to be distributed to other users, without their requiring a detailed knowledge of Blender (and also without the possibility of unauthorized modification).
+This allows games to be distributed to other users, without requiring them a detailed knowledge of Blender (and also without the possibility of unauthorized modification).
 Note that the Game Engine Save as Runtime is an add-on facility which must be pre-loaded before use.